The Steam Trains at Tilden Park are open on their summer schedule now. Advanced reservations are not be required.

 Bring layers.
 It can get chilly in the woods.
 It is often foggy here and little ones can get cold while on the train.

-Avoid busy times, usually between 12-4pm, especially on sunny days.
+Avoid busy times, usually between noon-4 pm, especially on sunny days.
 When not busy, you can ride the train without getting off, again and again.

-Parking lot by the trains gets full quickly.
+The parking lot by the trains gets full quickly.
 You can find additional parking along the path past the entrance.
-It is bit of walk but there are plenty spaces available.
+It is a bit of a walk but there are plenty of spaces available.

-There are few picnic tables available right of the parking spaces, which are terrific for snacks or small parties.
+There are few wooden tables available right off the parking lot, which are terrific for snacks or small parties.

 There’s a decent restroom in the parking lot.
-Since the train rides go in waves, line for bathroom can get long too.
+Since the train rides go in waves, the line for the bathroom can get long, too.

-A mini museum displaying three train engines situated by the entrance.
+A miniature museum displaying three train engines is situated by the entrance.
 You can read about the historical facts about the engines here.
 (It isn’t very exciting for kids)

-Kids get real thrill out of going through the tunnel, twice!
+Kids get a real thrill out of going through the tunnel, twice!